 Yes, I’ve been writing unique content for over a decade and I don’t see that changing anytime soon.
 But, even so, there are times when I’ll experience writer’s block or simply don’t have time to write a 2000-word article, even in 2 hours or less.

 Content will never cease to be king, but promoting the published content is queen.
+And link building is an important, but often overlooked, part of an effective strategy.
 Content promotion is every bit as valuable a skill as writing.
 It’s marketing your content that generates more leads, more indexed links and increased revenue for you, not just creating fresh content.

 That’s why we have more New York Times bestsellers than New York Times best authors.